 - and summarise accomplishments.

 Meetings with or without the Chief Executive

-In respect to most of the boards in the MCH family, the chief executive is not a board member but usually attends meetings.
+In respect to most of the boards in the MCH family, the CEO is not a board member but usually attends meetings.
 It is common for boards to have a board-only period (around 30 minutes) at all or some of its meetings.
-When this occurs the chair should ensure that there is an appropriate briefing for the CE afterwards.
+When this occurs the chair should ensure that there is an appropriate briefing for the CEO afterwards.
 The board should also be alone when the chief executive’s performance is being discussed.

-Because a board meeting is the board’s forum (rather than the chief executive’s), the CE role in respect to meetings is as the board’s primary consultant.
+Because a board meeting is the board’s forum (rather than the CEO’s), the CEO role in respect to meetings is as the board’s primary consultant.

 - An excellent and comprehensive resource for boards which includes sections on effective meetings with hundreds of links (USA) is at: www.managementhelp.org/boards/boards.htm